A big chunk of some of the most wild lands left in the northeast United States is now protected.

 - Rio Grande del Norte National Monument – Wild Rivers Recreation Area

-Some friends enjoyed my suggestion to come here one year so much, that the a past partner and I returned to see it again.
+Some friends enjoyed my suggestion to come here one year so much, that the someone and I returned to see it again.

 Some exquisite car camping can be done.
 Often over looking the Rio Grand Gorge itself.
 Backcountry campsites are located along the Rio Grande.